ahmedWakil/Songell/README.md

 \<sos\> H a l e n a \<eos\>

+Visit <a href="https://ahmedwakil.github.io/Songell/">this</a> page to use the live WebApp

 # Some technical details
 A character level language model predicts characters of a word as a sequence.
 In this section I will try to briefly breakdown some of the technical details of how all of this works.